-Thank you for purchasing a ticket to our upcoming “Password Superpowers: How to Crack Hashes and Stump Hackers” webinar.
+Thank you for purchasing a ticket to our upcoming “Faster Than Light: Getting Started with Configuration Management” webinar.
 Please allow several minutes for delivery of your webinar access credentials to the email address associated with your payment processor account.
 Remember to check your spam folder, as well!

 If you still don’t receive your webinar access credentials after one hour, please contact us and we’ll help you get it sorted.

 Your order has been cancelled.This beginner-friendly introduction to digital safety will cut through the fear, uncertainty, and doubt generated by the frenetic news cycle and the latest Internet privacy listicle, and offer an opportunity to ask the Tech Learning Collective’s cybersecurity trainers your most pressing online privacy and digital security questions.… (read more)